dpkg-i-foo-deb/go-rest-api/README.md

-This is a silly attempt to create a REST API using Go, as well as using Json Web Tokens to handle authenticated requests and generating refresh tokens to the user doesn't have to log in all the time
+This is a silly attempt to create a REST API using Go, as well as using Json Web Tokens to handle authenticated requests and generating refresh tokens so the user doesn't have to log in all the time

 As a little extra, this API communicates to a database and gets data using raw SQL statements